matn7/CS-Notes/src/main/java/deployment/LINUX.md

 - When using `-m` the home directory for the account is created.
 - The contents of `/etc/skel` are copied into the home directory.
-- `/etc/skel` typically contains shell configuration files (.profile, .bashrc).
+- `/etc/skel` typically, contains shell configuration files (.profile, .bashrc).

 **Use -u to specify the UID**